funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--split`
 """""""""""""""

-    Switch the value of the split of the generated output
+    Switch the value of the split of the generated output.

     **Default value:** :code:`True`

 Want to get the logs (copy of what you see on screen) on different files?
+This argument is suited to you!

+:code:`--store-whois`
+"""""""""""""""""""""

+    Switch the value of the WHOIS record storage in the WHOIS DB.

+    **Default value:** :code:`False`

+Want to get the full WHOIS record in your database?
 This argument is suited to you!

 Multiprocessing